 Using Coaching…to facilitate Action Learning Sets

 At its simplest, Action Learning is many to one coaching.
-If you work with people who want to reflect and take action, Action Learning is an efficient and supportive way to do that.
-It is a useful tool to develop listening and questioning skills in others.
+If you want your organisation to be learning, Action Learning is an efficient and supportive way to do that.
+It is also a useful tool to develop listening and questioning skills in others.

 Learning how to facilitate Action Learning sets will enable you to start sets in your workplace or the organisations where you work.
 This can be virtually or on site.

-Our one day course provides an excellent introduction for those new to Action Learning and development for those with some experience.
-We run it as a set (maximum 6 people).
-Some participants will have done some coaching skills training with 3D or another provider.
-Others will be completely new to Action Learning.
-This mixture of experience replicates what you will experience when you start a set yourself.
+Our one day course provides an excellent introduction for those new to Action Learning and development for those with experience.
+It is run as a set (maximum 6 people).
+Some participants will have done some coaching skills training others will be completely new to Action Learning.
+This mixture replicates what you will experience when you start a set yourself.